 Thus, there are some lists about VPN logging policies that have been compiled by VPN review sites.
 Although (as I have noted in my other articles) these review sites may well be presenting biased information that favors the VPN companies with which they are affiliated, a compiled list of the logging policies of VPNs sourced from VPN review sites may nevertheless serve as a starting point in a search for trustworthy VPNs relative to logging.

-The “VPN Providers That Keep Certain Logs” list on the bestvpnrating.com website provides logging information on 165 VPNs, 111 of which were reported as not logging user’s connection and/or usage information.
+The “VPN Providers That Keep Certain Logs” list that was previously available on the bestvpnrating.com website provided logging information on 165 VPNs, 111 of which were reported as not logging user’s connection and/or usage information.

-These two lists seem to be reporting results that are not consistent.
-The former list implies that about ½ of VPNs perform no logging whereas the latter list implies that about ⅔ of VPNs perform no logging.
+These two lists seem to be reporting results that are not completely consistent.
+The former list implies that about ½ of VPNs perform no connection and traffic logging whereas the latter list implies that about ⅔ of VPNs perform no such logging.
 Perhaps these two lists are using different definitions for the logging parameters that are under scrutiny.